 Health benefits include having a healthy heart, regulated blood pressure, an effective immune system, good digestion, good sleeping patterns and a sense of wellbeing.

 Second, sensing danger, fight or flight

-The sympathetic nervous system is engaged when we sense danger; we act quickly to get away from the threat, to run or fight so that we can get back to the safe and calm state where the parasympathetic ventral vagal system is working and we feel good.
+The sympathetic nervous system is engaged when we sense danger; we act quickly to get away from the threat, to run or fight so that we can get back to a safe and calm state.

 In the fight or flight state our heart rate speeds up, our breath is short and shallow, we are alert for danger and on edge.
 We might be restless and angry.